 Should you rent photography equipment?

 Keeping up with digital technology, especially camera equipment, is expensive.
 I’ve known a few photographers that rent first through the years.
 It seems renting is becoming more common.
-Over the last year I’ve started doing the same for some of my larger assignments.
+As a Detroit Photographer, I’ve found fewer choices local choices for review equipment.
+Over the last year I’ve begun doing the same for some of my larger assignments.

 I’ve often used companies such as http://www.borrowlenses.com for specialty lenses.
 Specialty tilt-shift, extra wide and long lenses are very expensive.
 Especially if you are not going to use them on a regular basis.
 It’s important not to compromise on a job.
 Make sure you have the right equipment and it’s never been easier.

 Some of my food and architectural assignments require specialty lenses.
 I’ve found after I’ve tested a few different brands I tend to return to the same lens.
 If I start to notice a trend or a developing style of photography that requires a certain lens, I will eventually purchase it.
 By the time I’m ready to buy, I really know what I want.

 I’ve started renting more cameras bodies too.
 If I find myself renting the same camera a few times, I’ll consider buying it.
 Renting cameras helps me to keep up with the latest pixel, video and strobe technology too.
 I generally shoot in manual mode, but that doesn’t mean I don’t want to know and understand the capabilities of the new camera equipment from Canon and Nikon.

 Renting when I travel for assignments is also convenient.
 It’s really easy in cities where a participating camera store is located to ship equipment to and from.
 Not having to worry about traveling with my equipment takes a lot of stress of my assignment.
 I can even confirm the arrival of my equipment before I leave my studio or home town.